LimHyungTae/3d_rotation_study/README.md

 ## Conclusion

-Dont' fxxking use Eigen's `eularAngle` function.
+Dont' fxxking use Eigen's `eulerAngles` function.

 **Eigen** has a larger numerical error!
 (0.0000025 vs 0.0000002)